Halong bay, Vietnam

 Cot Co Tower @Shameera Somani

 Cot Co Tower, a three-tiered 33 metres tall flag tower, built in 1805 was my next stop.
 Its 36 flower-shaped windows were striking.
 It was built as a military observation post for the Citadel.
-Since I was already at the military museum complex, I decided to see it too.
+Since I was already at the military museum complex, I decided to explore it.
 The exhibits at the Vietnam Military History Museum traced the wars that the country had fought one against the French and the other American.

 Central Sector of the Imperial Citadel of Thang Long